Interacting Large Language Model Agents. Interpretable Models and Social Learning: Optimal Stopping Time Control in Centrally Controlled LLMAs

 The TP-2 condition on the observation matrix in (S4) ensures consistency of the observations~\cite{bhattcontrolled2020}, i.e., there is some order to the observations.
 For example, for a 2x2 observation matrix, TP-2 implies that $B_{11}>B_{21}$ and $B_{22}>B_{12}$.
 If one of the observations is more likely for a particular state, then the other observation must be more likely for the other state.
 In our experimental results we consider a standard type-1 error based misclassification cost, however more general costs can be considered which satisfy submodularity.

-We now state the main structural result on the threshold structure of the optimal policy (\eqref{eq:optpolicy}). \begin{theorem} Consider the sequential decision problem of \bayesianagents\ for detecting state $\indicatorstate_1$ with the social welfare cost of \eqref{eq:socialwelfarecost} and the constrained decision rule of \eqref{eq:constraineddecisionrule}.
-Then, under Assumption (S1-4), the constrained decision rule of \eqref{eq:constraineddecisionrule} is a threshold in the belief space with respect to a threshold switching curve that partitions the belief space $\probspace(\statedim)$.
+We now state the main structural result on the threshold structure of the optimal policy~\eqref{eq:optpolicy}. \begin{theorem} Consider the sequential decision problem of \bayesianagents\ for detecting state $\indicatorstate_1$ with the social welfare cost comprising \eqref{eq:socialwelfarecost} and the constrained decision rule of \eqref{eq:constraineddecisionrule}.
+Then, under Assumption (S1-S4), the constrained decision rule of \eqref{eq:constraineddecisionrule} is a threshold in the belief space with respect to a threshold switching curve that partitions the belief space $\probspace(\statedim)$.
 The optimal policy can be given by,

-where $\region_1$ and $\region_2$ are individual connected regions of $\probspace(\statedim)$. \end{theorem} The above theorem proves that under certain conditions on the cost function and observation matrix (S1-4), the optimal policy for solving the discounted socialistic cost optimal stopping time problem has a switching threshold curve.
-Such a switching threshold can be approximated by \textit{{set of lines}} which can be searched for efficiently using a stochastic approximation based approach~\cite{krishnamurthy_partially_2016}.
+where $\region_1$ and $\region_2$ are individual connected regions of $\probspace(\statedim)$. \end{theorem} The above theorem proves that under certain conditions on the cost function and observation matrix (S1-4), the optimal policy for solving the discounted social welfare cost optimal stopping time problem has a switching threshold curve.
+Such a switching threshold can be approximated by \textit{{set of lines}} which can be searched for efficiently using a policy gradient based approach~\cite{krishnamurthy_partially_2016}. $\region_1$ and $\region_2$ are not known to the LLMA and to the central controller, and the structural result only shows the existence of such disjoint regions.
+These regions are unknown, and we show in Section X that for $|\statespace|=2$, one can efficiently search for these regions using a policy gradient algorithm.
+Although standard reinforcement learning algorithms can be used, we study the extreme case to derive an efficient algorithm.
+This is computationally tractable, unlike optimizing for a non-structured policy where a finite approximation is used for a general infinite-dimensional policy.
 This is computationally tractable, in contrast to optimizing for a non-structured policy since it's a finite approximation of a general infinite-dimensional policy.